Tejaswireddyallam/GDPFall2024-Group2/README.md

 Worked on the references of investigation requirements engineering and done some research work on the android application development.

 Had a meeting with mentor and conducted research on reference materials, including proper citation formats for related papers.
 Updated project with relevant findings and reference styles.

+Updated project documentation with mentor-specified references and corrected citation formatting.
+Conducted research on user interface for better app development.